Billionaire Michael Saylor Buys 155 More Bitcoin – Here’s Why it Matters | MEXC News

 In a filing dated August 11, 2025, the company revealed it had purchased an additional 155 BTC between August 4 and August 10, 2025.
-The acquisition cost approximately $18.0 million, with an average purchase price of about $116,401 per bitcoin.
+The acquisition cost approximately $18 million, with an average purchase price of about $116,401 per Bitcoin.

 This latest acquisition shows the company’s continued conviction in Bitcoin as a long-term store of value, even at elevated market prices.
 Strategy has been one of the most aggressive corporate buyers of Bitcoin since it began its accumulation strategy in 2020.